YassaFareed/Yassa_Portfolio/README.md

 ## About me

 I am currently a student at National University of Computer & Emerging Sciences with CPGA 3.23/4.0.
 I am particularly interested in data science.
-I am working as a python developer as well at [ConceptZI](https://conceptzi.com/our-team/).
+I have also am worked as a python developer as well at [ConceptZI](https://conceptzi.com/our-team/).

 ## Work Experience
 #### Python Software Engineer Intern
 #### ConceptZI
-#### August 2021 to Present
+#### August 2021 to October 2021
 - Developing machine learning and deep learning models.
 - Requirement gathering from client.
 - Have worked on time series data for stocks prediction.